 In the event that a student has already successfully completed one or more of these courses, alternate options may be available.

-Tutoring, advising, seminars, workshops and additional MCAT preparation are also integrated into each quarter.
+Tutoring (case-by-case basis), advising, workshops and additional MCAT preparation are also integrated into each quarter.

 Introduction to Biomedical Sciences and Applications to Biology & Medicine I, II, III are taught by Steve Schneid, MHPE.